OSI Systems (NASDAQ:OSIS) Issues FY 2023 Earnings Guidance

-OSI Systems (NASDAQ:OSIS – Get Rating) updated its FY 2023 earnings guidance on Thursday.
-The company provided earnings per share guidance of $6.02-$6.25 for the period, compared to the consensus earnings per share estimate of $6.28.
+OSI Systems (NASDAQ:OSIS – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
+The company provided EPS guidance of $6.02-$6.25 for the period, compared to the consensus EPS estimate of $6.28.
 The company issued revenue guidance of $1.24 billion-$1.27 billion, compared to the consensus revenue estimate of $1.26 billion.

-OSI Systems (NASDAQ:OSIS – Get Rating) last issued its quarterly earnings results on Thursday, August 18th.
-The technology company reported $1.96 EPS for the quarter, topping analysts’ consensus estimates of $1.95 by $0.01.
+OSI Systems (NASDAQ:OSIS – Get Rating) last posted its earnings results on Thursday, August 18th.
+The technology company reported $1.96 earnings per share for the quarter, beating analysts’ consensus estimates of $1.95 by $0.01.
 OSI Systems had a return on equity of 16.62% and a net margin of 9.75%.
-The firm had revenue of $337.00 million for the quarter, compared to analysts’ expectations of $336.40 million.
-During the same period in the previous year, the firm posted $1.54 EPS.
-The business’s revenue for the quarter was up 1.4% compared to the same quarter last year.
-Equities analysts predict that OSI Systems will post 6.13 EPS for the current year.
+The company had revenue of $337.00 million for the quarter, compared to analyst estimates of $336.40 million.
+During the same quarter last year, the company earned $1.54 earnings per share.
+The company’s revenue for the quarter was up 1.4% on a year-over-year basis.
+On average, research analysts expect that OSI Systems will post 6.13 earnings per share for the current fiscal year.

 Analyst Upgrades and Downgrades